opensearch-project/documentation-website/_security/configuration/configuration.md

 ```
 {% include copy.html %}

-In addition to the IP rate limiting configuration shown here, make sure to set the `challenge` setting to `false` in the `http_authenticator` section of the `config.yml` file.
-For more information about this setting, see [HTTP basic authentication](/security/configuration/configuration/#http-basic-authentication).
-{: .important }

-The following table describes the settings for this type of configuration.
+The following table describes the individual settings for this type of configuration.

 | Setting | Description |
 | :--- | :--- |